ElsaB/impact-annotator/data/annotate_with_click_annotvcf/README.md

 ```
 The script [`convert_impact_to_vcf.py`](https://github.com/ElsaB/impact-annotator/blob/master/data/annotate_with_click_annotvcf/convert_impact_to_vcf.py) does the following:

 * Load impact from the given input file and create vcf-like columns
-	* Modify INS and DEL mutations to match VCF format (eg : -/A ⟹ T/TA and A/- ⟹ TA/T)
+* Modify INS and DEL mutations to match VCF format (eg for INS: -/A ⟹ T/TA and for DEL: A/- ⟹ TA/T and POS corrected)
 * Remove duplicated rows
 * Save the `.vcf` impact as the given output file

-<sup> * </sup> See in next section why we chose to create the `.vcf` by hand instead of using [vcf2maf](https://github.com/mskcc/vcf2maf).
+<sup> * </sup> See in next section why we chose to create the `.vcf` by hand instead of using the maf2vcf script of the [vcf2maf](https://github.com/mskcc/vcf2maf) repository.

 * Activate the python `staging3.6` environment.
 This virtualenv will be deactivated at the end of the script.